 There is no best climate model!
-Different models have different advantages which may be due to their complexity or the form of their implemented parameterisations.
+Different models have different advantages which may be due to their complexity or the form of their implemented parameterisations (used in climate models).
 Table 2.1 gives an (incomplete) overview of the hierarchy of models used for climate simulations.
 They are ordered according to their spatial dimensions.
 Only model types are listed but each type may be formulated in different ways.
-For instance different resolutions are used, different grid structures, parameters and parameterisations are chosen in a different way, etc. There are, for example, more than a dozen different ocean circulation models, all of which basically solve the same conservation equations.
+For instance, different resolutions are used, different grid structures, parameters and parameterisations are chosen in a different way, etc. There are, for example, more than a dozen different ocean circulation models, all of which essentially solve the same conservation equations.
 For model development and progress the various Modelling Intercomparison Projects provide important insight: AMIP (Atmospheric Modelling Intercomparison Project), OMIP (Ocean...), OCMIP (Ocean Carbon-cycle...), CMIP (Coupled...), PMIP (Paleo...), C4MIP (Coupled Climate-Carbon Cycle Modelling Intercomparison Project), etc.

 In order to tackle problems across the board in climate dynamics, a model hierarchy is required.
 An example is the investigation of the climate at the time of the Last Glacial Maximum some 21,000 years ago.
-Simplified models of the type shown in the grey shaded area of Table 2.1 permit a systematic examination of the parameter space: which driving factors (radiation, precipitation) are important for simulating, for example, the water mass distribution in the ocean, which parameters and processes produce a significant cooling of the tropics, etc.
+Simplified models of the type shown in the bold framed area of Table 2.1 permit a systematic examination of the parameter space: which driving factors (solar radiation, greenhouse gases, aerosol, volcanic forcing) are important for simulating, for example, the water mass distribution in the ocean, which parameters and processes produce a significant cooling of the tropics, etc.

 Models of spatial dimension 0 or 1 help us illustrate some fundamental concepts in climate dynamics.
 Clever formulations of these 0-dimensional models are, under given circumstances, very useful for scenario or ensemble calculations.
-An EBM point model will be presented in Sect.
-2.2.
+An EBM will be presented in Section 2.2.

-So called $Saltzman\ Models$ are globally averaged models which simulate some time dependent, large-scale variables (e.g., global mean temperature, ice volume, CO_2 content, etc.) and form a non-linear, dynamical system.
+So called Saltzman Models are globally averaged models which simulate some time dependent, large-scale variables that are coupled via heuristic relationships (e.g., global mean temperature, ice volume, atmospheric CO2 concentrations, etc.) and form a non-linear, dynamical system.
 These models can be derived from the basic equations in a rigorous way (Saltzman, 2001).
-They are a radical alternative to the classic approach in climate modelling and yield some interesting hypotheses.
-For example, the question regarding the origin of the transition from a 40,000- to a 100,000-year periodicity of the glacial cycles about 10^6 years ago can be addressed with such model formulations.
+They are a radical alternative to the classic approach in climate modelling, but they often provide very valuable insight into Earth System processes and their interactions.
+For example, the question regarding the origin of the transition from a 40,000- to a 100,000-year periodicity of the glacial cycles about 106 years ago, The Mid-Pleistocene Transition, can be addressed with such conceptual models (Paillard, 1998; Tziperman and Gildor, 2003).

 Pulse response models are efficient substitute models for particular quantities which are simulated in a more comprehensive and expensive way by three-dimensional models.
-They require a linear behaviour of the simulated processes which at first has to be verified by a more complex model.
-The response of a complex model to any disturbance (for example the warming caused by an increase in atmospheric CO2) can be regarded as a temporal integral of elementary responses of a complex
+They require a linear behaviour of the simulated processes which at first